 Heading over to America, we see the German community in Pennsylvania's delightfully sweet version of a pancake called a Dutch Baby.
 It may look like a Yorkshire pudding, but there's nothing savoury about this sweet treat.

 However you're celebrating Pancake Day this year, we hope it's a delicious one.
-Maybe check out our list of Best Pancakes in London to take the celebrations to the next level
+If you're looking for inspiration then check out our list of the best Pancakes in London to take the celebrations to the next level!